joeyjojo/blog-site/content/blog/2019-06-12_the_uncomfortable_world_of_constan_discovery/index.md

 ![Product teams focus on what their user wants to achieve](./1_SntYEL4LdHV7LOm3kAR1Ng.png)

-If we are using something like a Lean Value Tree to understand our work, then its important that a Product team can get through a “bet” in around a month.
+If we are using something like a [Lean Value Tree](https://www.slideshare.net/steve236/lean-value-tree-overview-82783795) to understand our work, then its important that a Product team can get through a [“bet”](https://medium.com/@iamted/why-should-technologists-care-about-belief-96f8ef6377d1) in around a month.
+To achieve this, quality continuous delivery, high levels of observability and effective ways to understand their users are essential.

 ![From definition to execution in less than a month](./1_inbPJSFfNbZq_kBYpSaEjA.png)